thisisibukunoluwa/Today-App/Today/README.md

 A UIKit control that uses the delegate pattern doesn’t need to know anything about the model.
 A control reports to their delegate only that an interaction or event has occurred.
 The delegate is responsible for responding accordingly.

+## Weak self

+We add [weak self] to a closure’s capture list to prevent the view controller from capturing and storing a strong reference to the reminder list view controller.

+## Modality
+Modality is a useful design technique you can use to help a user focus on a self-contained task that interrupts their current task, such as when they create a new reminder.